vasilakisfil/Introspected-REST/README.md

 creating her own custom, unpublished spec.
 The reason for this suggestion is that creating a new spec is difficult and usually such specs are used only for domain-specific APIs that were created for and live as long as this API is used, usually a couple of years.
-Instead, by trying to adapt published, battle-tested, RFC-community-reviewed specs assures the API designer in terms of compatibility, adoptability, clearence and possibly implementation.
+Instead, by trying to adapt published, battle-tested, RFC-community-reviewed specs assures the API designer in terms of **compatibility, adoptability, clarity** and possibly implementation.

 #### 9.3.2.
 Plain data separated from metadata
 The process of introspection **should be distinctly different** from requesting data.